Natanriv/DSCI303FinalProjectAdIdentifier/AdIdentifierReadMefile.md

 multi_grid_search(param_grid_array,model_list,xtrain,ytrain)

-#----------------------------------------------------------------------------------------------
-#Results
+# Results

-# The Logistic Regression Model was one of the best performing models after we did hypterparameter optimization.
+#The Logistic Regression Model was one of the best performing models after we did hypterparameter optimization.
-# We chose this model as one of the two that we saw to perform best with our data.
+#We chose this model as one of the two that we saw to perform best with our data.
-# Here, we are showing the results. with this model.
+#Here, we are showing the results. with this model.
 classifier_logistic=LogisticRegression(C= 0.1, penalty= 'l2')

 #Fit the data
 classifier_logistic.fit(xtrain,ytrain)

-# Create a visual Confusion Matrix that shows how the model performed
+#Create a visual Confusion Matrix that shows how the model performed
 sns.heatmap(pd.crosstab(ytest,classifier_logistic.predict(xtest)),cmap='coolwarm')
 plt.xlabel('predicted')
 plt.ylabel('actual')
 plt.show()

-# Show the classification report once more to have those scores again
+#Show the classification report once more to have those scores again
 print(classification_report(ytest,classifier_logistic.predict(xtest)))

-# Similarly to what we did above, we chose a Random Forest Classifier model to be our second best model based on
+#Similarly to what we did above, we chose a Random Forest Classifier model to be our second best model based on
-# its performance and the score from cross-validation.
+#its performance and the score from cross-validation.
 classifier_forest=RandomForestClassifier()

 #Fit the data
 classifier_forest.fit(xtrain,ytrain)

-# Create a visual Confusion Matrix that shows how the model performed
+#Create a visual Confusion Matrix that shows how the model performed
 sns.heatmap(pd.crosstab(ytest,classifier_forest.predict(xtest)),cmap='coolwarm')
 plt.xlabel('predicted')
 plt.ylabel('actual')
 plt.show()

-# Show the classification report once more to have those scores again
+#Show the classification report once more to have those scores again
 print(classification_report(ytest,classifier_forest.predict(xtest)))

-#----------------------------------------------------------------------------------------------
-#Feature Selection
+# Feature Selection

 #Install mlxtend
 !pip install mlxtend